Nude swimming: United States

 In the United States, skinny-dipping by young people, mostly boys, was common in rural areas across the country.
-As towns such as Logan, Utah, Humboldt, Iowa and Dixon, Illinois grew in the 1890s, the traditional locations became more visible to the public, and local ordinances were implemented prohibiting nude swimming, but were difficult to enforce, or involved very young children who were not punished.
-Among the features of rural Vermont being overtaken by development in the 1970s, an editorial mentions the removal of forests that sheltered ponds where boys had been swimming naked for 200 years.
-Older residents of Duncanville, Texas, remembered the "Blue Hole" on Ten Mile Creek a few hundred feet west of Main Street as the place to skinny-dip for decades.
-In 1967, misbehavior including drinking, fighting, and accidents led to complaints and calls to make the place off-limits.
+As towns such as Logan, Utah, Humboldt, Iowa, and Dixon, Illinois, grew in the 1890s, the traditional locations became more visible to the public, and local ordinances were implemented prohibiting nude swimming, but were difficult to enforce, or involved very young children who were not punished.
+In 1907 Nashville, Tennessee, deputy sheriffs took no action to stop nude swimming by men and boys in the Cumberland River if they were outside populated areas.

+The 1927 California Channel Swim between Catalina Island and the mainland was declared clothing optional by the sponsor, William Wrigley.
+Two Black American swimmers stated their intention to swim nude, as did several other women, saying the suits available were a handicap.
+In the 1927 Lake George 24 mile marathon, suits were optional if swimmers chose to cover their bodies with grease.

-American president Theodore Roosevelt described nude swims in the Potomac with his "tennis cabinet" in his Autobiography: "If we swam the Potomac, we usually took off our clothes".
+U.S. President Theodore Roosevelt described nude swims in the Potomac with his "tennis cabinet" in his Autobiography: "If we swam the Potomac, we usually took off our clothes".